 In the past 1-2 decades, growing expression of symptoms of eutrophication such as hypoxia and dense algal (phytoplankton) blooms have been noted in Baffin Bay.
 Hypoxia and excessive phytoplankton growth, which are quite possibly intricately linked, are concerning because of their potential effects on ecosystem health and fisheries in coastal embayments.
 For instance, hypoxia has been linked to several large fish kills in Baffin Bay over the past five years (unpubl.
 Texas Parks & Wildlife Spills & Kills Team reports).
 Hypoxia formation tends to occur during warm summer-fall months, often following freshwater pulses that inject allochthonous nutrients and organic matter and induce stratification in the bays (unpubl.
 Texas Parks & Wildlife Spills & Kills Team reports).
 Co-occurrence of phytoplankton blooms and hypoxia have been noted in Baffin Bay as well (unpubl.
 Texas Parks & Wildlife Spills & Kills Team reports), and overall phytoplankton biomass frequently exceeds state criteria, raising concerns about the potential role of nutrient-laden runoff (Montagna and Palmer 2012; this study).
-For instance, Baffin Bay has experienced prolonged, dense blooms of the brown tide organism, Aureoumbra lagunensis, since

-1990 (Buskey et al. 1997; Buskey et al. 2001).
+For instance, Baffin Bay has experienced prolonged, dense blooms of the brown tide organism, Aureoumbra lagunensis, since 1990 (Buskey et al. 1997; Buskey et al. 2001).
 More recently, a fish kill occurred in 2010 and coincided not only with hypoxia, but also with a dense phytoplankton bloom of the dinoflagellate Pyrodinium bahamense and the diatom Thalassiothrix sp. (unpubl.
 Texas Parks & Wildlife Spills & Kills Team report).

 Using data obtained primarily from TCEQ quarterly sampling, Montagna and Palmer (2012) documented a long-term increase in Kjehldahl nitrogen, nitrate and orthophosphate in Baffin Bay.
 Ammonium, chlorophyll a and nitrate also regularly exceeded state criteria for water quality standards in a number of years.
 While state agency sampling efforts in Baffin Bay have been valuable for documenting long-term water quality changes in the system, their limited spatial-temporal coverage hinders determination of the timing and location of symptoms of water quality degradation, and also preclude determination of the main cause(s) of water quality degradation in the system.
-The goal of this study was to establish a spatially-temporally intensive water quality monitoring program in Baffin Bay, relying heavily on volunteer citizen scientists for data collection.
+Here results are presented from the first two years of a volunteer water quality monitoring study, the goals of which are to quantify spatial-temporal distributions of key water quality parameters in Baffin Bay, and to increase our understanding of the drivers of water quality change in this system.